Vein Disease & Ulcers

 Profuse bleeding with minimal trauma or shaving

 Bulging or Varicose Veins

-Healing Internal Medicine Clinic provides a non-surgical and minimally-invasive treatment for chronic venous insufficiency and varicose veins.
+Healing Internal Medicine Clinic provides a non-surgical and minimally-invasive varicose vein treatment for chronic venous insufficiency in Conroe.

 • Office-based, outpatient procedure

 • Minimally invasive

 • Resume normal acivities on the same day